Interested in the cellular version of the Apple Watch? Check out How Apple Watch Cellular Works to make an informed decision when buying one.

 Apple Watch Cellular vs GPS

 There are some significant differences between how the Apple Watch cellular works and the Apple Watch GPS; and this is mainly to do with their connectivity.
 Check out how apple watch cellular work in detail in this article.

-- The GPS only variant requires you to stay near your iPhone or connected to a strong WiFi connection to use the internet based functions on the Apple Watch.
+- The GPS-only variant requires you to stay near your iPhone or connected to a strong WiFi connection to use the internet-based functions on the Apple Watch.
 However, the Cellular variant lets you connect directly to your cellular network letting it act as a standalone device.

-- Since you do not require your iPhone at all times, the cellular variant let’s you stream Apple Music, listen to Podcasts, access radio shows and check your weather.
+- Since you do not require your iPhone at all times, the cellular variant lets you stream Apple Music, listen to Podcasts, access radio shows and check your weather.

 - Another great feature of the cellular variant is that as an Apple Watch user you can share messages and make calls with members of your family who do not have an iPhone but use the Apple Watch.
 This feature is called Family Setup and can only be accessed on the Apple Watch Cellular version and not the GPS version.

 - Another main difference between both versions is the battery life.
-With the Apple Watch cellular variant you can’t expect a longer lifetime of the Watches battery because it has to connect to the internet via LTE and does require quite a bit of power to do so.
+With the Apple Watch cellular variant, you can’t expect a longer lifetime of the Watches battery because it has to connect to the internet via LTE and does require quite a bit of power to do so.
 The GPS variant on the other hand boasts a longer battery life simply because it uses Bluetooth and does not come with a cellular chip.

 |Apple Watch Cellular + GPS||Apple Watch GPS|